 I mean, I can tell one of my kids not to use their shirt as a napkin and two seconds later they’re wiping their face on their sleeve.
 So, what does that say about long division?

 Ok, so maybe I don’t give my kids enough credit, but I certainly don’t think there’s anything wrong with partially filling our summer days with learning activities.
-Seriously, remember how good it felt that last time you learned how to do something new?

 FAQs About Teaching Preschoolers in the Summer